Are you no longer vegan? Do you think the peer pressure is too much, or it’s too expensive. No excuse is compelling enough to quit being vegan!

 Some key nutrients to focus on are protein, calcium, and vitamin B12; while all nutrients are important, these three in particular are very important to your overall health and well-being.

 When people think of protein, they usually think of meat.
 But there are plenty of non-meat protein sources, such as tofu, beans, lentils, chickpeas, various nuts and seeds, brown rice, and whole grains.
 This means that you should be able to get plenty of protein from plant-based sources.
+For a complete list of plant-based protein sources Click Here.

 These options should be able to provide you with more than enough protein in your diet, especially when you consider the fact that according to the Dietary Reference Intake, you don’t actually need very much protein a day.